 A few other highlights from the most recent update to the FIM:

-In the fourth quarter, the FIM was +0.21, which means that 0.21 percentage points of the 1.9 percent increase in gross domestic product came from the government sector.
-The fourth-quarter reading was up slightly of +0.08 in the third quarter.
-The four-quarter moving average was 0.10.
+In the fourth quarter, the FIM was +0.08, which means that 0.08 percentage points of the 1.9 percent increase in gross domestic product came from the government sector.
+The fourth-quarter reading didn’t change from the third quarter.
+The four-quarter moving average was 0.06.

-All of the modestly positive reading on the FIM in the fourth quarter reflected an uptick in spending by state and local governments.
-The combined effect of federal purchases of goods and services as well as tax and benefits at all levels of government was slightly negative.
+The slightly positive reading on the FIM in the fourth quarter reflected an uptick in spending by state and local governments.
+The combined effect of federal purchases of goods and services as well as tax and benefits at all levels of government was close to zero.

 The FIM illustrates the combined effect of local, state and, particularly, federal fiscal policy from 2008 through 2010 – the Great Recession and the ensuing slow recovery – added substantially to GDP growth, in part because of the American Recovery and Reinvestment Act, the fiscal stimulus of the Obama administration.
 The FIM peaked at 3.04 in the second quarter of 2009.
 But belt-tightening from 2011 through 2014, government subtracted from overall economic growth.
 The FIM fell below zero for several quarters in a row.